 - Eat the six recognized Ayurveda tastes at every meal (sweet, salty, sour, pungent, bitter, and astringent).

-- Eat a colorful and flavorful diet that consists of fresh cooked foods.
+- Eat a colorful and flavorful diet that consists of freshly cooked foods.

 - Eat your largest meal at lunch.